Josh Bell Player Props: Marlins vs. Yankees

 Josh Bell At The Plate

-- In 40 games this year (38.1%), Bell has picked up an RBI, and in 11 of those games (10.5%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.

-- He has scored in 25 games this season, with multiple runs five times.
+- He has scored in 26 of 106 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.